SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

-Note that the memory module details are rather incomplete in the above table, e.g. memory speed or the memory modules' generation (such as `DDR4` VS `DDR5`) are not listed, because although we run hardware inspector tools on the machines, but the hypervisor (QEMU in this case) hides that information from us.
+Note that the memory module details are rather incomplete in the above table, e.g. memory speed or the memory modules' generation (such as `DDR4` VS `DDR5`) are not listed because although we run hardware inspector tools on the machines, but the hypervisor (QEMU in this case) hides that information from us.

 ## Benchmarks